moscarellar/rock-paper-scissors/README.md

 As soon as we open the website we will find images corresponding to USER and COMPUTER sections.
 After triggering the game the images will change depending on USER and COMPUTER choices.
 I decided to use very known images (emojis) in order to give the feeling of "I know this imagery" to the user, so they can easily relate to the website.
 ### Fonts
-The fonts used throughout the website are Monoton and Rubik.
+The fonts used throughout the website are Amatic SC and sans-serif.
-I used 1 font for the logo and 1 font for the site.
-There is no text-transform applied as we intended to keep logo with capital and lowercase letters.

 ### Color Scheme
 Our color pallete is created of the following colors.